About Us Contact Shop

 But thankfully, there are plenty of people in Kyoto who professionally teach and demonstrate tea ceremonies (while also allowing you to be a part of it).

-And for those who don’t know what this is, it’s basically a ceremonial way of preparing and sharing tea, while enjoying each other’s company in the calm atmosphere apart from the busy and fast-paced everyday life.
+And for those who don’t know what this is, it’s basically a ceremonial way of preparing and sharing tea, while enjoying each other’s company in a calm atmosphere, and apart from the busy and fast-paced everyday life.

 5. Visit a 305-Year-Old Sweets Shop

 Wagashi is a traditional sweet that is really tasty and pairs quite nicely with a matcha latte.
-And I think that Sasaya Iori is one of the best places to have it. ๐Ÿ™‚
+And I think that Sasaya Iori is one of the best places enjoy it!

-If you want a quiet afternoon, then I would definitely head over here. ๐Ÿ™‚
+If you want a quiet afternoon with striking sights, then I would definitely head over here!

 Pro Tip: There’s a small Indian restaurant not crazy far away called Cinnamon.
-I get it, it’s not Japanese, but it is pretty bomb and I LOVE their cheese naan.
+I get it, it’s not Japanese, but it is pretty bomb and I loved their cheese naan.

 7. The Gion District

-The Gion District is filled with impressive buildings like traditional theaters and temples and shops.
+The Gion District is filled with impressive buildings like traditional theaters, temples, and shops.
 I really loved walking through it and seeing girls in their beautiful kimonos, small pretty restaurants, and incredibly large buildings that held performances.
-Also, you might spot some geisha while there (my husband was lucky enough to see some when I wasn’t with him 😂 ).
+Also, you might spot some geisha while there (my husband was lucky enough to see some when I wasn’t with him 😂).

 Here are some of the top places to check out in the Gion District: